Garfield Gets Real

 Garfield Gets Real (also known as Garfield 3D in some regions) is a 2007 American animated adventure comedy film based on the comic strip Garfield.
 It was produced by Paws, Inc. in cooperation with Davis Entertainment, and The Animation Picture Company and distributed by 20th Century Fox Home Entertainment.
 It was written by Garfield's creator Jim Davis, who started working on the script in the autumn of 1996.
 It is the third Garfield film, after Garfield: The Movie and Garfield: A Tail of Two Kitties.
 This was the first fully animated Garfield production since the 1991 television special Garfield Gets a Life, and the series finale of Garfield and Friends.
 The DVD was shipped to stores on August 9, 2007.
-Gregg Berger reprises his role of Odie, but Garfield is voiced by veteran voice actor Frank Welker.
-Jon is voiced by Wally Wingert.
-The film received mostly unfavorable reviews.